panrg/path-properties/draft-irtf-panrg-path-properties.md

 (Meta-)information can for example be the existence of a protocol (header) in a packet or the content of a protocol header, payload, or both.
 Actions can for example be blocking packets or reading and modifying (other protocol) headers or payloads.
 An IP router could be transparent to transport protocol headers such as TCP/UDP but not transparent to IP headers as it actively modifies them.
-A TCP SYN flooding firewall that drops TCP SYN packets after reaching a limit is transparent to IP but not to TCP/UDP.
+A firewall that only allows outgoing TCP connections by blocking all incoming TCP SYN packets regardless of their IP address is transparent to IP but not to TCP headers.
-Finally, a NAT that actively modifies IP and TCP/UDP header information based on their content is not transparent to either IP or TCP/UDP headers.
+Finally, a NAT that actively modifies IP and TCP/UDP headers based on their content is not transparent to either IP or TCP/UDP headers.
 Note that according to this definition, a node that modifies packets in accordance with the hosts, such as a transparent HTTP proxy, as defined in {{RFC2616}}, and a node listening and reacting to implicit or explicit signals, see {{RFC8558}}, are not considered transparent.

 Administrative Domain: